m0rjc/PICStateMachineGenerator/README.markdown

 I have a reader for an XML definition file.

-I am most of the way through implementing the PIC18 Assembler builder
+I have what looks like a working PIC18 Assembler builder.
+It needs testing.

 The Plan